Thinking About Who I Am

 - What are the changes in my body I am experiencing?

-- How do my health condition, medications s and treatments affect my sexual development?
+- How can my health condition(s), medications, and/or treatments affect my sexual development?

 - What helps me have healthy and respectful relationships?